HenriWahl/doko3000/README.md

 It just provides a **virtual table** with **virtual cards**.
 Players play like in the real world, preferably talking to each other via video conference in a parallel window.
-To keep as much normality during the pandemic, doko3000 is intended to be **as digital as necessary, as analog as possible**.
+To preserve as much normality during the pandemic as possible, doko3000 is intended to be **as digital as necessary, as analog as possible**.
 This is why **no rules** are included, because there are so many and players should apply them like sitting at a real table.
+This means **absolute freedom** to play with **all custom rules** players are used to play.

 For the same reason there are **no global scoreboards** or statistics - it will even feel more familiar if somebody of the group notes the score as before.